Metehan120/CRYSTALYST/README.md

 # AtomCrypte

-A high-performance, multi-layered encryption library designed for flexibility, security, and speed.
+- A high-performance, multi-layered encryption library designed for flexibility, security, and speed.
+- You can find Threat Model on: [Threat Model](atomcrypte_threat_model.md)

 ---